Garbage collection (computer science): Availability

 Generally speaking, higher-level programming languages are more likely to have garbage collection as a standard feature.
-In some languages that do not have built in garbage collection, it can be added through a library, as with the Boehm garbage collector for C and C++.
+In some languages lacking built-in garbage collection, it can be added through a library, as with the Boehm garbage collector for C and C++.

 Most functional programming languages, such as ML, Haskell, and APL, have garbage collection built in.
 Lisp is especially notable as both the first functional programming language and the first language to introduce garbage collection.

 Other dynamic languages, such as Ruby and Julia (but not Perl 5 or PHP before version 5.3, which both use reference counting), JavaScript and ECMAScript also tend to use GC.
-Object-oriented programming languages such as Smalltalk, RPL and Java usually provide integrated garbage collection.
+Object-oriented programming languages such as Smalltalk, ooRexx, RPL and Java usually provide integrated garbage collection.
 Notable exceptions are C++ and Delphi, which have destructors.

 BASIC

 BASIC and Logo have often used garbage collection for variable-length data types, such as strings and lists, so as not to burden programmers with memory management details.
 On the Altair 8800, programs with many string variables and little string space could cause long pauses due to garbage collection.
 Similarly the Applesoft BASIC interpreter's garbage collection algorithm repeatedly scans the string descriptors for the string having the highest address in order to compact it toward high memory, resulting in $O(n^2)$ performance and pauses anywhere from a few seconds to a few minutes.
 A replacement garbage collector for Applesoft BASIC by Randy Wigginton identifies a group of strings in every pass over the heap, reducing collection time dramatically.
-BASIC.System, released with ProDOS in 1983, provides a windowing garbage collector for BASIC that is many times faster.
+BASIC.SYSTEM, released with ProDOS in 1983, provides a windowing garbage collector for BASIC that is many times faster.

+C and C++

+C has never offered official support for garbage collection.
+C++ added garbage collection support in C++11 to the standard library, however this was removed in C++23 due to no compilers implementing support for the feature.
+The features that were part of this were related to pointer safety.